apache/nuttx/configs/mcu123-lpc214x/README.txt

 probably have to make some changes to this script in order to use it.
 For example, the path to the built lpc21isp binary will most likely have to change.
-Then move this script to the top level NuttX directory and simply execute it to load NuttX onto the board.
+Then move this script to the top level NuttX directory and simply execute it to load NuttX onto the board (after entering ISP mode).

+Here are the detailed steps I use:

+1. Make sure you exit minicom (or whatever terminal emulator you are using).
+It will interfere with the download.

+2. On the MCU123 board, I need to put a jumper on JP3-INT.
+On that board, JP3-INT is connected to P0.14 of LPC214x.
+When P0.14 is low and RTS is changed from high to low, the LPC214x will enter ISP (In System Programming) state.

+3. start lpc21isp.sh

+4. reset the board

 ARM/LPC214X-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^